stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/DAC/DualModeDMA_SineWave/readme.txt

 waves on both DAC channels outputs.

 Both DAC channels conversions are configured to be triggered by TIM2 TRGO triggers and without noise/triangle wave generation.
-12bit right data alignement is selected since we choose to acces DAC_DHR12RD register.
+12bit right data alignment is selected since we choose to access DAC_DHR12RD register.
 DMA2 channel4 is configured to transfer continuously, word by word, a 32-word buffer to the dual DAC register DAC_DHR12RD.

-The transfered 32buffer is made to have a sine wave generation on each DAC channel output.
+The transferred 32buffer is made to have a sine wave generation on each DAC channel output.
 Both DAC channels are then enabled.
 Only DAC channel2 DMA capability is enabled.

 Once TIM2 is enabled, each TIM2 TRGO update event generate a DMA request which